Alejogb1/job-board/blog-data/can-a-yolov5-model-be-trained-with-separate-image-and-annotation-folders.md

 train: data/images/train
 val: data/images/val

 nc: 80 # number of classes. adjust to your needs

 # Classes
-names: ['class1', 'class2', ..., 'classn'] # your class names
+names: ["class1", "class2", ..., "classn"] # your class names

 # Define the path where labels are located; here, the script looks for .txt files with the same base name in the specified folder, corresponding to each image.
 path: data # parent path, where the train/val subfolders are found